lbdiaz/lbdiaz.github.io/_pages/cv.md

 Period: September 2022 to March 2023.

 ## Coordinating responsibilities

+* Working group coordinator of [Large Ensembles for Attribution of Dynamically-driven ExtRemes (LEADER)](https://www.aparc-climate.org/activities/leader-large-ensembles-for-attribution-of-dynamically-driven-extremes/) activity “Identifying the forced response of the Southern Hemispheric atmospheric circulation to greenhouse gases , aerosols, and ozone, and associated surface impacts on extremes”.
+Período: April 2024-present

 * Member of the scientific organizing committee of the [WCRP Open Science Conference 2023](https://wcrp-osc2023.org/) and the [Early and Mid-Career Researchers Symposium](https://wcrp-osc2023.org/emcr).